HL7/davinci-atr/input/pagecontent/OperationDefinition-member-remove-intro.md

 {:.stu-note}
 This is new content for the STU 2 ballot.

 ### Introduction

-This operation is used to add a member along with the attributed provider to the Member Attribution List.
+This operation is used to remove a member along with the attributed provider from the Member Attribution List.
-This allows the consumer (client) to add members to the Group during the reconciliation process.
+This allows the consumer (client) to remove members from the Group during the reconciliation process.

 **Implementation Requirements**